Co-operative Party: First World War and early years

-At the start of the First World War, the many retail societies in the co-operative movement grew in both membership and trade; this was due, in part, because of their very public anti-profiteering stance.
-When conscription was introduced and food and fuel supplies restricted, these societies began to suffer.
-The movement was under-represented on the various governmental distribution committees and tribunals.
-Co-operatives received minimal supplies and even management were often drafted, whereas business opponents were able to have even clerks declared vital for the war effort.
-Societies were also required to pay excess profits tax, although their co-operative nature meant they made no profits.
-A motion was tabled at the 1917 Congress held in Swansea by the Joint Parliamentary Committee and 104 retail societies, calling for direct representation at national and local government levels.
-The motion was passed by 1979 votes to 201.
+At the start of the First World War, the many retail societies in the co‑operative movement grew in both membership and trade; this was due, in part, to their very public anti‑profiteering stance.
+When conscription was introduced and food and fuel supplies were restricted, these societies began to suffer.
+The movement was under‑represented on the various governmental distribution committees and tribunals.
+Co‑operatives received minimal supplies, and even management were often drafted, whereas business opponents were able to have even clerks declared vital for the war effort.
+Societies were also required to pay excess profits tax, although their co‑operative nature meant that they made no profits.
+A motion was tabled at the 1917 Congress, held in Swansea, by the Joint Parliamentary Committee and 104 retail societies, calling for direct representation at national and local government levels.
+The motion was passed by 1,979 votes to 201.

 At first, Co-operative Party candidates still stood separately from Labour in local elections.
 The Co-op Party's Congress Reports listed the local authority candidates and their successes, listing them as (a) Co-operative, (b) Co-operative-Labour, or (c) Labour.
 Before 1946, there was no requirement that Co-operative Party candidates had also to be members of the Labour Party.
 The Co-operative Party presented itself as the representative of the members of its affiliated Co-operative Societies.
 Hence the Party claimed more than 11 million members in each of the six years 1962–67.
 At times, the Party presented itself as non-political.
 In his 1932 election address, High Wycombe's first-elected Co-operative Party councillor Tom Collings wrote, "The Chesham and Wycombe Co-operative Society, as one of the largest ratepayers in the town, claims the right of DIRECT REPRESENTATION ON THE COUNCIL. ...
 Our Co-operative Party is not affiliated to any Political Party, but like the [Co-operative] Society itself, is composed of members having divers political views."